Please note this call is now closed.

 Duration and commitment

-The Fellowship will run for 6 months during term time from March 2023 to September 2023, excluding August.
+The Fellowship will run for 6 months during term time from February to June 2025.

 It will require a commitment of approximately 1 to 2 hours per week (on average) for 6 months.
-This will include a 3.5 hour group training session once a month on a Wednesday afternoon (usually 13.00 – 16.30) plus mentoring, structured activities and bespoke training.
-We anticipate the group training will be in person if restrictions allow.
+This will include a 3.5 hour group training session once a month on a Wednesday afternoon (usually 13.00 – 16.30) plus mentoring (1:1 support for 3 - 6 months to help apply the learning to your research), structured activities and bespoke training.

 You will require support and approval from your line manager.